With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreWestern Montana Mental Health Center Flathead County Adult Mental Health is a mental health clinic in Kalispell, Montana, located at 410 Windward Way, 59901.
-Western Montana Mental Health Center Flathead County Adult Mental Health offers telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
-Western Montana Mental Health Center Flathead County Adult Mental Health provides cognitive behavioral therapy, trauma therapy and couples/family therapy to seniors 65 or older, young adults and children / adolescents.
+Western Montana Mental Health Center Flathead County Adult Mental Health offers outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Western Montana Mental Health Center Flathead County Adult Mental Health provides integrated dual diagnosis disorder treatment, psychotropic medication and trauma therapy to adults, children / adolescents and young adults.
 Western Montana Mental Health Center Flathead County Adult Mental Health also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services provided by Western Montana Mental Health Center Flathead County Adult Mental Health include mentoring/peer support/consumer-run services, therapeutic foster care and education services.
+Some other services provided by Western Montana Mental Health Center Flathead County Adult Mental Health include psychosocial rehabilitation services, mentoring/peer support/consumer-run services and court-ordered outpatient treatment.

 Learn MoreIntermountain Community Services is a mental health facility in Kalispell, MT, located at 322 2nd Avenue West, Suite A, in the 59901 zip code.
 Intermountain Community Services provides telemedicine/telehealth and outpatient treatment.
-Intermountain Community Services provides couples/family therapy, trauma therapy and integrated dual diagnosis disorder treatment to children / adolescents, adults and young adults.
-Intermountain Community Services also supports people with trauma, transitional age young adults and children/adolescents with serious emotional disturbance.
-Some other services available at Intermountain Community Services include family psychoeducation, court-ordered outpatient treatment and intensive case management.
+Intermountain Community Services provides dialectical behavior therapy, integrated dual diagnosis disorder treatment and couples/family therapy to children / adolescents, adults and young adults.
+Intermountain Community Services also supports people with PTSD, people requiring dual diagnosis treatment and people with trauma.
+Some other services available at Intermountain Community Services include case management, family psychoeducation and suicide prevention services.

 Learn MoreWestern Montana Mental Health Center Lake House Crisis Facility is a mental health clinic in Polson, MT, located at 7 13th Avenue East, 59860 zip code area.
-Western Montana Mental Health Center Lake House Crisis Facility provides residential treatment and telemedicine/telehealth.
-Western Montana Mental Health Center Lake House Crisis Facility offers psychotropic medication, trauma therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
+Western Montana Mental Health Center Lake House Crisis Facility provides telemedicine/telehealth and residential treatment.
+Western Montana Mental Health Center Lake House Crisis Facility offers dialectical behavior therapy, psychotropic medication and individual psychotherapy to young adults, seniors 65 or older and adults.
 Western Montana Mental Health Center Lake House Crisis Facility also supports people with serious mental illness.
-Additional services offered at Western Montana Mental Health Center Lake House Crisis Facility include case management and suicide prevention services.
+Additional services offered at Western Montana Mental Health Center Lake House Crisis Facility include suicide prevention services and case management.

 Learn MoreSunburst Mental Health Services is a mental health treatment clinic in Polson, Montana, located at 103 Whitewater Place, Suite A, in the 59860 zip code.
 Sunburst Mental Health Services provides telemedicine/telehealth and outpatient treatment.
-Sunburst Mental Health Services provides couples/family therapy, psychotropic medication and cognitive behavioral therapy to young adults, seniors 65 or older and children / adolescents.
-Additional services provided by Sunburst Mental Health Services consist of mentoring/peer support/consumer-run services, suicide prevention services and illness management and recovery.
+Sunburst Mental Health Services provides integrated dual diagnosis disorder treatment, cognitive behavioral therapy and group therapy to adults, seniors 65 or older and young adults.
+Additional services provided by Sunburst Mental Health Services consist of illness management and recovery, suicide prevention services and court-ordered outpatient treatment.

 Learn MoreSunburst Mental Health Services is a mental health facility in Eureka, MT, located at 100 Dewey Avenue, 59917 zip code area.
-Sunburst Mental Health Services provides telemedicine/telehealth and outpatient treatment.
-Sunburst Mental Health Services provides trauma therapy, individual psychotherapy and behavior modification to children / adolescents, seniors 65 or older and adults.
-Additional services offered by Sunburst Mental Health Services consist of family psychoeducation, court-ordered outpatient treatment and psychosocial rehabilitation services.
+Sunburst Mental Health Services provides outpatient treatment and telemedicine/telehealth.
+Sunburst Mental Health Services provides group therapy, psychotropic medication and couples/family therapy to seniors 65 or older, adults and children / adolescents.
+Additional services offered by Sunburst Mental Health Services consist of psychosocial rehabilitation services, court-ordered outpatient treatment and illness management and recovery.

 Learn MoreSunburst Mental Health Services Libby Office is a mental health treatment center in Libby, Montana, located at 108 East 9th Street, Suite 11, part of the 59923 zip code.
 Sunburst Mental Health Services Libby Office provides telemedicine/telehealth and outpatient treatment.
-Sunburst Mental Health Services Libby Office also offers integrated dual diagnosis disorder treatment, dialectical behavior therapy and group therapy to young adults, seniors 65 or older and adults.
-Sunburst Mental Health Services Libby Office also provides intensive case management, illness management and recovery and court-ordered outpatient treatment.
+Sunburst Mental Health Services Libby Office also offers individual psychotherapy, cognitive behavioral therapy and activity therapy to children / adolescents, seniors 65 or older and adults.
+Sunburst Mental Health Services Libby Office also provides suicide prevention services, family psychoeducation and case management.

 Learn MoreSunburst Mental Health Services is a mental health clinic in Saint Ignatius, MT, located at 109 1st Avenue, in the 59865 zip code.
-Sunburst Mental Health Services provides outpatient treatment and telemedicine/telehealth.
-Sunburst Mental Health Services offers couples/family therapy, group therapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and children / adolescents.
-More services at Sunburst Mental Health Services include illness management and recovery, mentoring/peer support/consumer-run services and suicide prevention services.
+Sunburst Mental Health Services provides telemedicine/telehealth and outpatient treatment.
+Sunburst Mental Health Services offers activity therapy, dialectical behavior therapy and couples/family therapy to seniors 65 or older, adults and young adults.
+More services at Sunburst Mental Health Services include mentoring/peer support/consumer-run services, illness management and recovery and court-ordered outpatient treatment.

 Learn MoreWestern Montana Mental Health Center Sanders County Mental Health Center is a mental health center in Thompson Falls, Montana, located at 602 Preston Avenue, 59873 zip code.
 Western Montana Mental Health Center Sanders County Mental Health Center provides outpatient treatment and telemedicine/telehealth.
-Western Montana Mental Health Center Sanders County Mental Health Center offers activity therapy, couples/family therapy and psychotropic medication to adults, seniors 65 or older and children / adolescents.
-Western Montana Mental Health Center Sanders County Mental Health Center also supports people requiring dual diagnosis treatment, seniors or older adults and people with serious mental illness.
-More services available at Western Montana Mental Health Center Sanders County Mental Health Center include family psychoeducation, education services and psychosocial rehabilitation services.
+Western Montana Mental Health Center Sanders County Mental Health Center offers integrated dual diagnosis disorder treatment, activity therapy and dialectical behavior therapy to seniors 65 or older, children / adolescents and young adults.
+Western Montana Mental Health Center Sanders County Mental Health Center also supports people with serious mental illness, people requiring dual diagnosis treatment and seniors or older adults.
+More services available at Western Montana Mental Health Center Sanders County Mental Health Center include education services, suicide prevention services and assertive community treatment.

 Learn MoreNorthern Winds Recovery Center is a mental health treatment center in Browning, MT, located at 138 East Boundary Street, 59417 zip code area.
 Northern Winds Recovery Center provides telemedicine/telehealth and outpatient treatment.
-Northern Winds Recovery Center offers individual psychotherapy, behavior modification and couples/family therapy to young adults, adults and children / adolescents.
-Northern Winds Recovery Center also supports people with HIV or AIDS, clients referred from the court/judicial system and veterans.
-Additional services at Northern Winds Recovery Center consist of assertive community treatment, illness management and recovery and chronic disease/illness management.
+Northern Winds Recovery Center offers integrated dual diagnosis disorder treatment, activity therapy and couples/family therapy to seniors 65 or older, adults and young adults.
+Northern Winds Recovery Center also supports people with trauma, people with HIV or AIDS and people with serious mental illness.
+Additional services at Northern Winds Recovery Center consist of psychosocial rehabilitation services, family psychoeducation and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.